Dirac branch-cut modes with relativistic transport

+To illustrate the flexibility of the DBC modes, we now study samples with different cut configurations.
 In Fig.~\ref{fig:line_cavity}\textbf{a}, the upper panel shows a phase distribution constructed from a bounded cut (I) adjacent to an unbounded cut (II), forming a waveguide-cavity system like those found in integrated photonics \cite{Wang2021, Banerjee2025, Vahala2003}.
 The DBC modes on cut I turn into a set of discrete modes for a line cavity (i.e., a Fabry-P\'erot-like resonator), while the DBC modes on cut II are waveguide modes that couple to the cavity.
 A photograph of the experimental sample is shown in the lower panel of Fig.~\ref{fig:line_cavity}\textbf{a}.
 We excite cut II from the left, and monitor the acoustic power transmitted to its other end.
 Within the bulk gap, the measured transmittance spectrum (Fig.~\ref{fig:line_cavity}\textbf{b}, upper panel) exhibits a dip near mid-gap that may be attributed to local symmetry-breaking along the domain wall \cite{Xu2023} (as well as the reduction in group velocities above and below the minigap).
 We also observe a sequence of narrow dips, which are absorption resonances caused by critical coupling to the cavity \cite{Vahala2003}.
 These results are in agreement with the more ideal transmittance spectrum produced by FEM simulations (Fig.~\ref{fig:line_cavity}\textbf{b}, middle panel), including quantitative matches for the resonance frequencies (vertical dashes).
 Furthermore, we numerically calculate the eigenmodes for the line cavity in the absence of cut II, and find that the eigenfrequencies closely match the absorption dips (Fig.~\ref{fig:line_cavity}\textbf{b}, bottom panel).
 These simulation results also show that the eigenmodes' quality (Q) factors (based on radiative losses at the edges of the computational cell) remain approximately constant, or increase slightly, as the eigenfrequencies approach the upper bulk band.
 In Fig.~\ref{fig:line_cavity}\textbf{c}, we present experimental measurements (upper panel) and simulations (lower panel) for the field intensity profile at one of the absorption resonances.
 The excited line cavity mode is strongly confined to cut I, as expected.
-In the Supplementary Information, we perform a comparison to an analogous line cavity based on conventional defect modes, and find that the DBC-based cavity modes indeed exhibit less frequency variation.